freemansoft/java-to-windows-performance-counters/README.md

 # Building from sources
 Steps to build the binaries from scratch

-	* Build the C code
-		*Open the visual studio *as administrator* to be able to create and teardown performance counters in unit tests.
-			* Open the solution and build.
-It should run all the unit/integration tests.
-	* Create the performance counters for the Java code *Open an Administrator powershell
+	* Create Windows performance counters that the Java code will update.
+		*Open an Administrator powershell
 			* CD to the java-sample directory
 			* Run 1CreateTestPerformanceCounters.ps1 to create the performance counters.
 The java code doesn't have permission to create performance counters.
-	* Generate the JNI code, build java and run the samples.
+	* Build the C# code, generate the JNI wrapper code, build java and run the samples.
-		*Open a new powershell to generate the JNI code, build the java sample code code and run the tests.
-You may be able to re-use the admin powershell.
-I've never done that.
+		*Open a new powershell command window.
 			* Verify the 1build.ps1 paths work for you.
-They WILL NOT be right.
+They include the paths to Java and to your version of .Net.
+You should assume they WILL NOT be right.
 				The script assumes you are sitting in the root of this repository.
-It does have hard coded paths to csc.exe
+It does have hard coded paths to csc.exe and msbuild
-			* cd into the top level directory
+			* Cd to the root of this project
-			* Run the 1build.ps1 powershell script to build and run java code
+			* Run the 1build.ps1 powershell script to build the C# library, build the java code and run java tests/samples that generate metrics
 	* Watch everything fly by.